dawapaljor/sft-report/src/pages/content/0-report.md

 ### Assault on Chen Chuangchuang, near the Moscone Center

-Chen Chuangchuang (陳闖創), a lawyer and one of the leaders of the China Democracy Party, was attacked between 12 noon and 1 pm.
+Chen Chuangchuang (陳闖創), a lawyer and one of the leaders of the China Democracy Party, was attacked between 12 noon and 1 p.m.
 He said he arrived near the Moscone Center, the APEC venue, along with several other protesters.
 At the corner of Fourth and Mission Streets, they found themselves outnumbered by CCP supporters.

 The attack occurred during a confrontation between CCP supporters and protesters.
 CCP supporters were pushing protesters away from the temporary security fence put up in front of the Moscone Center, and thus, away from view from the center.
 They cornered some of the protesters in the entryway of a building.
 At that point, police intervened and attempted to separate the parties.
 As they were doing so, Chen was pepper-sprayed in the face by a CCP supporter.
 Chen’s glasses had been broken by CCP supporters the day before, the 15th, and when he was pepper-sprayed, he didn’t even realize at first what had happened until his eyes started burning.<sup>[^201]</sup>